 - PXE boot using a standard network adapter.

-- Boot from an SCSI virtual hard disk.
+- Boot from a SCSI virtual hard disk.

 Select 2048 MB for the Startup Memory value and leave.
 Use Dynamic Memory selected so you can increase Memory value later.
-Now Click the Next button.
+After the above, click the Next button.